Jake-WU/Det-Fly/README.md

 <img src="https://github.com/Jake-WU/Det-Fly/blob/main/Images/Det-Fly.jpg" width="700" height="600" align="middle" />

-# Dataset
+# Download
 We put the images and annotation files in the BaiduNetdisk.
-If you are interested in Det-Fly, you can download this dataset by the links and passwords below.
+If you are interested in Det-Fly, you can download this dataset by the links and passwords show in below.